avickmukh/job_portal_ui/README.md

-# REACT JS PROJECT - MY DREAM JOB APPLICATION
+# REACT JS PROJECT - MY DREAM JOB

-It is a simple Job Portal where you can search jobs and you can view the details of that job.
-The Application build on the latest version of all thechbolgies.
-It is a responsive design.
+It is a Job Portal where users can search, view details and apply for jobs.
+The design is responsive.

 # Use of this Repo

+This Project is a Simple ReactJS Project which demonstrates the following

+1. Creating a Component in React
+2. Making HTTP calls with fetch
+3. Communicating between parent and child component
+4. Using Bootstrap along with React (ReactStrap)
+5. Using Routing in React with Reat Router dom.
+6. Integrating redux with react
+7. Using Saga as middleware
+8. Using React hooks like useState, useEffect
+9. Using styled component
+10. Unit test cases using karma, Mocha and chai
+11. Maintaining code standards using Eslint
+12. Creating production build using webpack.

 # Live Application URL